 3. Reaching 405 lbs with good form

-As the weight got heavier I reduced my working sets to 8 x 3 then 6×3, 4×3, 3×3 and eventually 1×3.
+As the weight got heavier, I reduced my working sets to 8×3, then 6×3, 4×3, 3×3 and eventually 1×3.

-4. Reaching beyond 405 lbs
+4. Reaching beyond 405lbs

 1. Start very light and build up.
 Deadlift 2 times a week and do about 2-3 sets of 5 reps after a warm-up.
-Add 10 lbs to your deadlift every workout.
+Add 10lbs to your deadlift every workout.

-Note: If you are a girl, you may be able to only add 5 lbs a workout or even 2 lbs.
+Note: If you are a girl, you may be able to only add 5lbs a workout or even 2lbs.
 That’s plenty.

-3. After a few more weeks reduce the working sets to just one.
-The whole point of doing more sets when you are first starting is to get advantage of the light weight by practicing your deadlift form.
-Once the weight gets real heavy (1 time your bodyweight or less if you are a girl) you need to reduce the stress and do just one work set.
-The deadlift is very demanding and does not tolerate screw ups.
+Also, reduce your working sets to just one.
+The whole point of doing more sets at the beginning is to practice your form.
+Once the weight gets heavy (1 time your body weight or a little less if you are a girl), you need to reduce the stress.
+The deadlift is very demanding and does not tolerate screw-ups.

-5. Begin light and start a peaking cycle.
+4. Begin light and start a peaking cycle.

-In my case I did 10 x 3 to 8 x 3 to 4×3…..1×3.
-You can do whatever you like as long as you are peaking and you are not overworking.
+I did 10×3 to 8×3 to 6×3…..1×3., but you can do whatever you like as long as you are peaking and not overtraining.